bmazzarol/Eon/README.md

 job is to be repeated.

-Eon exposes a type called `Schedule`, that is a modern alternative to Cron, that is not concerned with how its executed, just the cadence at which an execution engine could run it.
+Eon exposes a type called `Schedule`, that is a modern alternative to Cron, that is not concerned with how it's executed, just the cadence at which an execution engine could run it.

 It's an immutable blueprint; a potentially infinite stream of durations that